 Focus is on the formulation and implementation of organizational strategies and policies.
 The case method is used in integrating material from other management and economics courses.

-Prerequisite: MKT 201 or MKT 301, MGT 348 and FIN 301.
+Prerequisite: MKT 201 or MKT 201W, or MKT 301, MGT 348 or MGT 348W, and FIN 301.

 Offered: Fall, Spring, Summer.